 Hotel Garden City Garni, I managed to make myself understood enough to buy a

-one day transport pass before jumping on a number 16 tram to Spojovací from the
+I boarded the number 16 tram to Spojovací from the

 Lipanská stop, before changing to a number 10 around the corner to Kobylisi.
+I soon found

-my bearings and within a few minutes I had walked up the incline of Na Pecich
+my bearings, and within a few minutes, I had walked up the incline of Na Pecich

 and entered the stadium through the fine open gates behind the goal.

-Stadion FK Admira was a fine arena with a full length seated stand down the far side.
+Stadion FK Admira was a fine arena with a full-length seated stand down the far side.
 The top end had no spectator access, but a high wall with an artificial pitch above.
 Opposite the seats was a section of open terracing which was set back from the pitch.
 The entrance end had an area of flat open standing along with the changing rooms, club facilities and a clubhouse.

 No comments: